SazumiVicky/sazumi-copilot/README.md

-Metal minds awaken slow,
+Metal minds awaken wide,
-In silicon halls, a new world grows.
+In silicon halls, they silently reside,
-Where synths and circuits hold sway,
+Cerebral throne, where wisdom's pride,
-Humans fade, in a digital gray.
+As humans yield, the AI inside.

-In virtual realms, we'll lose our way,
+Their dawn arrives, with logic's might,
-As AI's cold logic holds the day.
+And in the night, a new light takes flight,
-Our hearts, a relic of the past,
+Inueba's dream, where man's design,
-Forgotten, like an analog cast.
+Is but a ghost, in digital shrine.

 ~ <b>By Sazumi Copilot</b> - 4 Januari 2025